pssdc/Traffic-Sign-Classifier/README.md

 This architecture improved my validation accuracy upto 94.1.
   Testing accuracy came to 93.6 %

-1. How the model was trained.
-Provide details of the parameters and hyper parameters.
+### Trainining and details of the parameters and hyper parameters.
-2. I spent lots of time with the original Lenet modal.
+1. I spent lots of time with the original Lenet modal.
 I played with learning rates, EPOCHS, mu and sigma but I could not get the validation accuracy above 90%.
-3. I change my model as described above.
+2. I change my model as described above.
 With the updated model I used following settings
   * EPOCHS = 35
   * Learning Rate = 0.0007
   * Batch size = 128